 Over the decade, population health status in Maharashtra has been better than the all-India average.
-However, improvement in Maharashtra's health status has failed to keep pace with faster rise in health status of the country.
+However, improvement in Maharashtra's population health status has failed to keep pace with faster rise of population health status all over the country.
 Epidemiological transition in Maharashtra has resulted in a higher burden of Non-communicable diseases.
 Dynamic interaction of emergent infectious diseases such as COVID-19 with NCD comorbidities calls for strengthening of health systems to deal with communicable and nutritional diseases as well as NCDs.
-Prevalent disease burden and emergent public health challenges require strengthening of specialist services, hospital infrastructure and epidemiological surveillance.
+Prevalent disease burden and emergent public health challenges call for strengthening of specialist services, hospital infrastructure and epidemiological surveillance.
 Maharashtra is vulnerable to emerging infectious diseases, despite improvements in conventional and summary measures of population health.

 Targeted health systems strengthening is needed to improve access for the poor and build the state's resilience to deal with emerging public health challenges.